officelearn/azure-docs.sv-se/articles/azure-sql/database/scripts/sql-data-sync-sync-data-between-azure-onprem.md

 # DO THE FOLLOWING BEFORE THE NEXT STEP
 # Install the on-premises sync agent on your machine and register the sync agent using the agent key generated above to bring the sync agent online.
-# Add the SQL server database information including server name, database name, user name, password on the configuration tool within the sync agent.
+# Add the SQL Server database information including server name, database name, user name, password on the configuration tool within the sync agent.

 # create a new sync group
 Write-Host "Creating Sync Group "$syncGroupName"..."